SoulboundLabs/contracts/README.md

 <img width="1301" alt="Screen Shot 2022-03-02 at 11 43 26 AM" src="https://user-images.githubusercontent.com/4196637/156437729-48390b40-d5d8-468c-a69c-71d4610626b0.png">

 ## Requirements
 1. Store a throwaway private key and API keys in a secrets.json file in the root directory.
 A private key is required for ethers to interact with live networks.
 All other API keys are optional if the corresponding code is removed from hardhat.config.js.
-The Hardhat config expects for the following in secrets.json:
+The Hardhat config expects the following in secrets.json:
    - privateKey (don't use anything with real funds attached)
    - maticVigilKey
    - etherscanKey